BRIAN MEYETTE'S RV-7A

 Throughout 2005 and the first half of 2006, I was trying to build a hangar at Claremont Municipal Airport (CNH), to house my new airplane.
 It was truly the hassle of a lifetime, dealing with the obstructionist bureaucrats of the City of Claremont, New Hampshire.
 I ended up cancelling the project after more than a year of harassment from the Claremont bureaucrats.
 The City of Claremont also built a municipal hangar with FAA funds toward the end of 2006, and cheated pilots on the waiting list by ignoring the waiting list and giving the leases to the Airport Manager's preferred insiders.

 In the first half of 2007, I built a hangar at Springfield, Vermont (VSF).
-Dealing with the people associated with VSF (and other local airports) was 100% night-and-day difference compared to the horrid people and bad attitudes in Claremont.
+Dealing with the people associated with VSF (and other local airports) was 100% night-and-day difference compared to the horrid people and hostile attitudes in Claremont.
 Springfield has been great to deal with!
 In July, 2008, I moved the plane from my garage in Cornish, NH to my hangar in Springfield, where I also keep and fly my new Quad City Challenger II LW.

 MORE AIRCRAFT INFO